dani33339/Travel-Advice/README.md

 pip install django-crispy-forms

-after the installation of the pip's you need to write the following command in your terminal :

 pip install whitenoise

 -With a couple of lines of config WhiteNoise allows your web app to serve its own static files

 pip install django python-dotenv

+After the installation of the pip's you need to write the following command in your terminal :

 python manage.py runserver

-after that the website will be online on : http://127.0.0.1:8000/
+After that the website will be online on : http://127.0.0.1:8000/

-in order to acssess to the databases you need to run the website and then go to http://127.0.0.1:8000/admin and login in to the admin panel:
+In order to acssess to the databases you need to run the website and then go to http://127.0.0.1:8000/admin and login in to the admin panel:
 user: admin
 password: 123456